 At the heart of our teaching and learning in D&T is the designing and making process.

 Children combine their designing and making skills with their knowledge and understanding when they are designing and making products.
-(See table on Page 7))

-Understanding • work confidently within a range of contexts, such as imaginary, story-based, home, school, gardens contexts, playgrounds, local community, industry and the wider environment users and purposes • state what products they are designing and making ascrs and purposes • say whether their products are for themselves or other users describe what their products are for • say how their products will work say how their products will work say how they will make their products suitable for their intended users use simple design criteria to help develop their ideas Generating, generate ideas by drawing on their own experiences developing, • use knowledge of existing products to help come up with ideas modelling and develop and communicate ideas by talking and drawing communicating model ideas by exploring materials, components and construction kits and by making templates and mock ideas ups • use information and communication technology, where appropriate, to develop and communicate the ideas Making Planning plan by suggesting what to do next i lailillig select from a range of tools and equipment, explaining their choices select from a range of materials and components according to their characteristics Practical skills and • follow procedures for safety and hygiene techniques • use a range of materials and components, including construction materials and kits, textiles, food tooninque3 ingredients and mechanical components measure, mark out, cut and shape materials and components assemble, join and combine materials and components use finishing techniques, including those from art and design Evaluating doc inflorting teeriniques, including those from air and design Own ideas and tall, about their desire ideas and what they are maline • talk about their design ideas and what they are making products could be make simple judgements about their products and ideas against design criteria improved suggest how their products could be improved supplemental and a supplemental and Existing products explore what products are avalore who products are for explore who products are for explore what products are for explore what products are for explore how products work explore now products work explore how products are used explore now products are used explore where products might be used explore what materials products are made from explore what they like and dislike about products Technical explore what they like and dislike about products Knowledge .
-Leave about the circular westing Making products know about the simple working characteristics of materials and components. work characteristics of materials and components • know about the movement of simple mechanisms (levers, sliders, wheels axles) • know how freestanding structures can be made stronger, stiffer and more stable know that a 3-D textiles product can be assembled from two identical fabric shapes know that food ingredients should be combined according to their sensory characteristics know that food ingredients should be combined according to their sensory characteristics know the correct technical vocabulary for the projects they are undertaking Cooking and know the correct teermical vocabulary for the projects they are undertaking Nutrition Where food comes • know that all food comes from plants or animals from • know that food has to be farmed, grown elsewhere (e.g. home) or caught Food preparation, • know how to name and sort foods into the five groups in The eat well plate cooking and • know that everyone should eat at least five portions of fruit and vegetables every day nutrition know how to prepare simple dishes safely and hygienically, without using a heat source nati ition know how to use techniques such as cutting, peeling and grating
+Designing The process of Designing and making - Across Key Stage 1 pupils: Understanding contexts, work confidently within a range of contexts, such as imaginary, story-based, home, school, gardens, playgrounds, local community, industry, and the wider environment. users and purposes state what products they are designing and making. say whether their products are for themselves or other users. describe what their products are for say how their products will work. say how they will make their products suitable for their intended users. use simple design criteria to help develop their ideas Generating, generate ideas by drawing on their own experiences. developing, use knowledge of existing products to help come up with ideas. modelling and communicating develop and communicate ideas by talking and drawing. model ideas by exploring materials, components, and construction kits and by making templates and ideas model ideas by exploring materials, components, and construction kits and by making templates and mock-ups. use information and communication technology, where appropriate, to develop and communicate their ideas Making Planning > plan by suggesting what to do next. select from a range of tools and equipment, explaining their choices.
+Dreetical skills and select from a range of materials and components according to their characteristics.
+Practical skills and techniques follow procedures for safety and hygiene. use a range of materials and components, including construction materials and kits, textiles, food techniques ingredients and mechanical components. measure, mark out, cut, and shape materials and components. assemble, join, and combine materials and components. use finishing techniques, including those from art and design Evaluating Own ideas and talk about their design ideas and what they are making. products could be improved make simple judgements about their products and ideas against design criteria. suggest how their products could be improved Existing products explore what products are. explore who products are for explore what products are for explore how products work. explore how products are used. explore where products might be used. explore what materials products are made from. explore what they like and dislike about products Technical Knowledge Making products know about the simple working characteristics of materials and components work know about the movement of simple mechanisms(levers, sliders, wheels axles) know how freestanding structures can be made stronger, stiffer and more stable know that a 3-D textiles product can be assembled from two identical fabric shapes know that food ingredients should be combined according to their sensory characteristics know the correct technical vocabulary for the projects they are undertaking Cooking and Miles and defined testimodifferentially for the project they are undertaining Nutrition Where food comes know that all food comes from plants or animals from know that food has to be farmed, grown elsewhere (e.g. home) or caught Food preparation, know how to name and sort foods into the five groups in The eat well plate cooking and know that everyone should eat at least five portions of fruit and vegetables every day nutrition know how to prepare simple dishes safely and hygienically, without using a heat source know how to use techniques such as cutting, peeling and grating